 Is the number of different arenas the Beanpot tournament has been played in.
 The first was in Boston Arena, which is now named the Matthews Arena and serves as the home ice for Northeastern.
 The second-ever Beanpot tournament in 1954 was at the Boston Garden, where it was played until the arena was replaced by the TD Garden in the '90s.

-Is the most number of points in Beanpot history.
+Is the most number of points by one player in Beanpot history.
 Joe Cavanagh, who played forward for Harvard from 1969-1971, is still No. 1 in the record books for most career points in the Beanpot games.
 He tallied a total of seven goals and 12 assists in only six games, as opposed to the eight games that some student-athletes get to participate in.
 He also won the tournament’s MVP in 1969 and was inducted in the USA Hockey Hall of Fame in 1994.

 Is the most number of saves made in one game thanks to Steve Michalek of Harvard.
 Despite the goaltender’s great effort, the Crimson fell to Boston 4-3 in double overtime in 2015.

 Is the fewest number of goals ever scored in a Beanpot tournament.
 This happened back in 2007.
 However, the most goals ever scored between the four games was 46 in 1973.
 That year also holds the record for the game with the most scoring by two teams in one game, as Boston College’s nine goals and Northeastern's eight combined for 17.
 Two teams also scored 17 goals in the same game in 1974 and 1978.